ladooniani/dropsuit-stem/README.md

 ```

-Insert 'testArray' or 'intentData'.
-An object containing the requests and responses data from the intents.json file.
-This data will be used for stemming the words in the input sentence.
-Processes input sentence by stemming the words using only the data from json.
+To provide additional data for stemming, insert either an 'array' or 'intentData' object with all key values, or specify a specific key value such as 'intentData.req_arr' from the intents.json file.
+If no data is provided, the input will be self-stemmed.

-Use `filter` (0) Keep duplicate, (1) Remove duplicate.
+Use the filter parameter to keep or remove duplicates (0 or 1).

-Set boolean parameter (true/false) argument value to display console log processing results output information in terminal:
+Set the boolean parameter to true to display processing results in the terminal:

 ```
 let dsstem = new dropsuit_stem(intentData.req_arr, filter, false);